learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 $ b= (\boldsymbol{X}^T\boldsymbol{X})^{-1}\boldsymbol{X}^T y $

 Here, we'll focus on the matrix and vector algebra perspective.
-With least squares regression, in order to solve for the expected value of weights, referred to as $\hat{X}$ ("$X$-hat"), you need to solve the above equation
+With least squares regression, in order to solve for the expected value of weights, referred to as $\hat{X}$ ("$X$-hat"), you need to solve the above equation.

 Remember all above variables represent vectors.
 The elements of the vector X-hat are the estimated regression coefficients $c$ and $m$ that you're looking for.
 They minimize the error between the model and the observed data in an elegant way that uses no calculus or complicated algebraic sums.